There are seven Archangels

 Mix the barley flour, oat meal, and rye meal.
 Add flour and salt.
-Mix the
+Mix

+dry mixture.
 Stir in honey.
 Turn out onto floured board and mix (as

 with all breads, don't over-mix), adding more buttermilk if too dry, or

-Divide dough in half, and roll each, on a floured board, into an 8" circle
+Divide dough in half, and roll each, on a floured board, into an 8"

-mix the eggs, cream, and melted butter.
+greased skillet, mix the eggs, cream, and melted butter.
 Spread onto

 one of the bannocks and place the bannock, egg-side down, in the

 the top side, flip the bannock and cook 'til the second side is golden.